winsomehax/KODI-DLIVE-plugin/README.md

 By default the username is set to winsomehax (my account).
 The addon accesses the DLIVE site to get the list of streamers you follow.

 NOTE: This isn't a security issue/problem.
-You can see who other users are following via the stream.me website.
+You can see who other users are following via the DLIVE website.

 Open the addon and it will show a top level menu: